AH-wohtah/WilcoATC/README.md

 ## Disclaimer

 For **flight simulation entertainment only**.
 Not for real-world navigation, flight training, or actual air traffic control.
 Procedures, SIDs, and frequencies may be illustrative or approximate.
 Not affiliated with Microsoft, SimBrief, VATSIM, or any aviation authority.

-Heads up: this is an alpha release.
+⚠️ Heads up: this is an alpha release.
 You will run into bugs — lots of them, really a lot.
 Use it knowingly and at your own risk.
 Want to contribute, or just curious?
-Join our Discord: https://discord.gg/z4GgaS6Nnk

-Prefer to simply request a feature or report a bug without joining
+Join our Discord: https://discord.gg/wilcoatc Prefer to simply request a feature or report a bug without joining the Discord?
+Open an issue here: https://github.com/ggtnt/wilcoatc

 ## License